NoelOkumu/Eneza-Data-Science-Residential-training-2026/Day1/README.md

 Task Allocation:

 - Lucy & Getnet : Literature review on the current regimen status in Kenya and the different classifications of ART
-- Noella & Irene : Navigating Stanford HIV Database and identifying drug resistance mutations from isolates processed
+- Noella & Irene : Navigating Stanford HIV Database and identifying drug resistance mutations from processed isolates

 Outcome of Day 1:
 - Genotype- Phenotype dataset from Stanford HIV Databases
-- Settled on working with Nucleoside Reverside Transcriptase Inhibitors (NRTs)
+- Settled on working with Nucleoside Reverside Transcriptase Inhibitors (NRTIs)
 - Data Cleaning and Resolve